telerik/winforms-docs/gridview/exporting-data/html-export.md

 # Export to HTML

 | RELATED VIDEOS |  |
 | ------ | ------ |
 |[Exporting to HTML with RadGridView for WinForms](http://tv.telerik.com/watch/winforms/exporting-to-html-with-radgridview-for-winforms)<br>In this video, you will learn how to export RadGridView to the HTML file format.|![gridview-exporting-data-export-to-html 001](images/gridview-exporting-data-export-to-html001.png)|

 ## Overview

-This method offers excellent export performance and creates an html formatted file, which can be opened in a browser or MS Word.
+This method offers excellent export performance and creates an HTML formatted file, which can be opened in a browser or MS Word.

 >note The HTML export functionality is located in the __TelerikData.dll__ assembly.
 You need to include the following namespaces in order to access the types contained in TelerikData:
 * Telerik.WinControls.Data